 A content strategist is the person you hire to align your business goals and user needs to your content.
 This person plans the creation, delivery, and governance of useful, usable content.

 Now you know the theory, but what about are the everyday tasks of a content strategist?
+I said above:

 “A content strategist ensures businesses create robust communications and marketing plans that support their business objectives.”

 Thus the core output will be a content strategy that supports your business goals and objectives.
 A content strategist will determine what type of content you need to create that best meets the needs of the user.
 Typically, a content strategist will oversee the project and manage the content deliverables.